reegodev/confidante/README.md

 > For all available arguments and flags type `npx confidante push --help`

-### Pull an environment file from the password manager
+### Pull an environment file from your password manager

 ```bash
 npx confidante pull [FILEPATH] [ENTRYNAME] [-a <adapter>] [-v <vault>]